How to watch the 90th Academy Awards

 The 90th Academy Awards Sunday night marks the end of the 2018 awards season.
-Hosted by Jimmy Kimmel at the Dolby Theater, Hollywood's biggest awards show is officially scheduled to start at 8:00 p.m.
-ET, but CBS News will bring you red carpet coverage starting at 4:30 p.m.
+Hosted by Jimmy Kimmel at the Dolby Theater, Hollywood's biggest awards show is officially scheduled to start at 8 p.m.
+ET, but CBS News will bring you red carpet coverage and a full list of Oscar winners starting at 6:30 p.m.
 ET.

 How to watch the 2018 Oscars